 Some companies allow financing, while others do not.
 Some take all returns, while others have a strict policy after installation.
 Be sure you know what to expect before paying for equipment so you can budget accordingly.

 What is the minimum order?

-Some companies are willing to work with smaller operations, but others have minimums.
+Some suppliers are willing to work with smaller operations, but others have minimums.
 Discuss the terms of a sale before allowing money to change hands.

 Are there any discounts available?

 In general, what you see is what you get.
-However, some suppliers may be willing to offer discounts for bulk orders, the frequency of requests, early payment or even cash orders.
+Some suppliers might offer discounts for bulk orders, the frequency of requests, early payment or even cash orders.
 A little negotiation can save you a lot if you’re willing to ask.

 Do you have a contingency plan?

 Sometimes, deliveries are delayed or other issues like bad weather arise.
 If your schedule isn’t flexible, then you need backups in case your primary vendor runs into issues.

 Vendors work for you, not the other way around.
 Don’t be afraid to ask for references.
 Find out the other local restaurants they service and talk to those business owners about their experience with the vendor.

 Keep these additional points in mind when you prepare to meet and vet your vendors: